grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 ### Custom reports with `handleSummary()`

 For completely customized end-of-summary reports, k6 provides the `handleSummary()` function.

 At the end of the test, k6 automatically creates an object with all aggregated statistics.
 The `handleSummary()` function can process this object into a custom report in any text format: JSON, HTML, XML, and whatever else.
-For example, the community project [k6 reporter](https://github.com/benc-uk/k6-reporter) uses `handleSummary()` to make an HTML report from your k6 summary metrics.

 ## Time series and external outputs